KhronosGroup/Vulkan-Hpp/README.md

 }
 ```

-A nicer way to unpack the result is provided by the structured bindings of C++17.
+A nicer way to unpack the result is using structured bindings in C++17.
 They will allow us to get the result with a single line of code:

 ```c++
 auto [result, shaderModule2] = device.createShaderModule({...} /* createInfo temporary */);